 A Yes Day sounds exactly like what it is—it’s a day where your answer to your kids will always be “yes.”
 Ice cream for breakfast?
 Yes.
 Wearing pajamas all day?
 Yep.
 Movie marathon?
 You got it.
 Before you decide this is a miserable idea, hear us out.
 With a few simple ground rules and a little prep, this day will become one that everyone in the family loves.

 ‘Yes Day’ Background

 If the idea of a Yes Day sounds familiar (looking at you, Jennifer Garner fans) the idea originated from a book of the same name by Amy Rosenthal-Krause and Tom Lichtenheld.
-A little boy in the story gets a day where his parents can’t say no to anything.
+A little boy in the story gets a day when his parents can’t say no to anything.
 Sounds like a kid’s dream, right?
 But guess what?
 Saying yes to your kids teaches you something, too.
 Parents who indulge in a Yes Day report a feeling of closeness and connectedness with their kids.
 And guess what that results in?
 Kids listen better.
-One mom told us that after her first Yes Day with her son she discovered just how many times she automatically said no, to herself and her kid, when she didn’t need to.
+One mom told us that after her first Yes Day with her son, she discovered just how many times she automatically said no, to herself and her kid, when she didn’t need to.